IOGS-LEnsE/robotics-joycar/docs/source/index.rst

 ..
-Machine-Vision platform documentation master file, created by sphinx-quickstart on Sat Jan 13.
+Joy-It Car platform documentation master file, created by sphinx-quickstart on Sat Jan 13.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.